lamaall/thesis/README.md

 ## 🏛️ Academic Context

-Developed as part of a thesis project in collaboration with the Faculty of Mathematics, Comenius University, using components from the NicoIK robotics framework.
+Developed as part of a thesis project in collaboration with the FMPH, Comenius University, using components from the NicoIK robotics framework.